 Types of Failure to Yield Accidents

-Here are six examples of a failure to yield:
+Here are six examples of a failure to yield that could result in an accident in the Phoenix metro area:

 - Not stopping at a stop sign and driving into traffic before oncoming vehicles in the surrounding area have passed through the intersection.